Rules & Regulations of the Connecticut Bar Examining Committee

 Art.
 IX-6.

-Applicants recommended for admission to the bar or for certification as authorized house counsel or to practice as a foreign legal consultant shall be certified to a Connecticut Superior Court so that he or she may be sworn in.
+Applicants recommended for admission to the bar or for certification as authorized house counsel or to practice as a foreign legal consultant shall be certified for admission by the committee.
 Such certification shall expire after one hundred and eighty (180) days.
-If such certification expires, an applicant must update his or her application, including the filing of a Supplemental Affidavit Updating Original Application, before he or she may be recertified for an additional one hundred and eighty (180) days.
+If such certification expires, an applicant must update his or her application by providing information requested by the committee before he or she may be recertified for an additional one hundred and eighty (180) days.

 Art.
 IX-7.